Doctor of Education Curriculum Structure

 - Prepare leaders who are future-focused and capable of fostering innovation and change.

-- Promote a continuing cadre of educators who maintain active connections and collaborate with one another, with schools, communities and professional groups.
+- Promote a continuing cadre of educators who maintain active connections and collaboration with one another, with schools, communities and professional groups.

-- Build a national reputation based upon transformative collaborative action research.
+- Build a national reputation based upon action research.

 - Provide each candidate with a carefully selected faculty mentoring team contributing actively to the candidate’s progress with their program of study, their research, and their dissertation, beyond what is usually available with a single advisor.